betajippity/betajippity.github.io/_posts/2025-08-12-path-guiding-in-production.md

 author: Yining Karl Li
 ---

-This year at SIGGRAPH 2025, Sebastian Herholz from Intel organized a followup to 2019's Path Guiding in Production Course.
+This year at SIGGRAPH 2025, Sebastian Herholz from Intel organized a followup to 2019's Path Guiding in Production Course [[Vorba et al. 2019]](https://cgg.mff.cuni.cz/~jaroslav/papers/2019-path-guiding-course/index.htm).
-This year's edition of the course includes presentations by Sebastian on Intel's Open Path Guiding library and on general advice for integrating path guiding techniques into a unidirectional path tracing renderer, a presentation by Martin Šik on how Chaos's Corona Renderer uses advanced photon guiding techniques in their caustics solver, and a presentation by Lea Reichardt and Marco Manzi on the work Disney Animation and Disney Research\|Studios have put into Hyperion's second-generation path guiding system for surfaces and volumes.
+[This year's edition of the course](https://sherholz.github.io/siggraph2025-path-guiding-course/) includes presentations by Sebastian on Intel's [Open Path Guiding library](https://github.com/RenderKit/openpgl) and on general advice for integrating path guiding techniques into a unidirectional path tracing renderer, a presentation by Martin Šik on how Chaos's Corona Renderer uses advanced photon guiding techniques in their caustics solver, and a presentation by Lea Reichardt and Marco Manzi on the work Disney Animation and Disney Research\|Studios have put into Hyperion's second-generation path guiding system for surfaces and volumes.
 I strongly encourage checking out the whole course, but wanted to highlight Lea and Marco's presentation in particular; they put a ton of care and effort into what I think is a really cool and unique look into what it takes to bridge cutting edge research into a production rendering environment.
 The course notes were written by the four presenters above, in addition to Brian Green and myself from the Hyperion development team.